CV

 Frequently asked questions

-Does ConV remove GPS coordinates from photos?
+Does Deconveo remove GPS coordinates from photos?

-Does metadata removal guarantee privacy compliance?
+Does metadata removal guarantee compliance?

 Can I remove metadata without changing image quality?